 VGA uses 8 bits per pixel.
+Bit order is high-to-low; the MSB is '7' and the LSB is '0'.
 When the VGA port is selected only indirect mode is used.
 The 8 bits are masked with the Pixel Mask register and presented to the red, green, and blue palettes as indices into the 256 entries of each palette.
 The masked data is used as the same index into each of the three color palettes.